swiftlang/swift-evolution/proposals/0168-multi-line-string-literals.md

 ### Tripled string literal syntax

 We propose adding a new string literal syntax delimited by three double-quote marks.
-Unlike ordinary string literals, literal newline characters are permitted in these *tripled string literals*, and sequences of one or two double-quotes do not need to be escaped:
+Unlike ordinary string literals, literal newline and tab characters are permitted in these *tripled string literals*, and sequences of one or two double-quotes do not need to be escaped:

 ```swift
 """You want a revolution?
 I want a revelation